How to Pull Off a Natural Looking White Wood Stain

 There are many types of wood stains you can buy on the market.
 But the most popular ones are oil-based, water-based, and solvent-based.

 Oil-based wood stains can last an entire lifetime or even longer.
 They take much longer to dry than the other two types.
-But the slow-drying process allows it to penetrate deeper into the woods producing a much richer color.
-Plus, if it fades, you can just paint another coat over the older one.
+But the slow-drying process allows it to penetrate deeper into the woods, producing a much richer color.
+Plus, if it fades, you can paint another coat over the older one.

 Most professionals, however, prefer solvent-based stains.
 That’s because they dry pretty quickly and are fade-resistant.
-Unlike water-based stains, they don’t raise the grain of the wood giving a much smoother finish.
+Unlike water-based stains, they don’t raise the grain of the wood, giving a much smoother finish.

-3. Your Wood’s Finish
+3. Wood Finish Colors

 If you’re using reclaimed wood, chances are it’s already coated with finish.
 Depending on your wood’s finish, you may need to sand it first or use turpentine before applying a fresh stain.
-Otherwise, the stain won’t absorb into the wood which will make the white stain a lot less effective.
+Otherwise, the stain won’t absorb into the wood, which will make the white stain a lot less effective.

 How to Stain Wood White